junitechnology/jpipe/docs/docs/usage/wrapping.md

 <h2>Error handling</h2>

-Pipeline errors occur when the pipeline gets canceled, either automatically by context cancelation, or manually by calling `pipeline.Cancel(error)`.
+Pipeline errors occur when the pipeline gets canceled, either automatically by context cancellation, or manually by calling `pipeline.Cancel(error)`.
 You may decide to call `pipeline.Cancel(error)` if you find some condition that you deem as a critical error in the pipeline.
 Let's say you need to do 20 calls to a rate-limited API, and you want to stop the pipeline if one call returns a rate-limit error:

 ```go
 channel := jpipe.FromRange(pipeline, 1, 20).